-GDPR Implementation Plan in place Technological solutions enable a consistent, safe and accessible infrastructure for data - IT systems and projects enable the business while minimising risk to the confidentiality, integrity and availability of those systems.
+Ownership Managed By Joanne Hyde Actions/controls under development Revised Management Report being prepared breaking down performance on information governance at departmental level for FOIs, Subject Access Requests and data breaches.
+Report to be reviewed at CMT.
+GDPR Implementation Plan will need to be progressed through 2019/20 GDPR Implementation Plan in place Technological solutions enable a consistent, safe and accessible infrastructure for data - IT systems and projects enable the business while minimising risk to the confidentiality, integrity and availability of those systems.
 Data in use, in transit and at rest should be in line with legislative requirements and follow policy/procedure.
 Appropriate physical security mechanisms Buildings are secured to a level commensurate with the nature of the data they contain.
 Mechanisms are in place to protect physical (paper based) information from creation to destruction.
 Risk Log approved by IAG and regularly updated.
 Public Services Network (PSN) compliance achieved which is a rigorous on-going IT governance assessment Secure e-mail solutions in place for safe information exchange with other public service agencies and 3rd party organisations, GCSx and Egress in place and communicated through service DMTs and Managers Express Regular independent Penetration testing of IT systems to provide assurance that suitable technical security controls are in place.
-Required encryption in place.
 Online Training distributed incorporating new requirements of the Data Protection Act 2018.
 Monitoring of participation taking place.
-The council has now moved from SAC B compliancy to SAC D for PCI DSS compliancy, this is where the merchants checks that we have controls in place to handle, process and store card details on our network Actions/controls under development Revised Management Report being prepared breaking down performance on information governance at departmental level for FOIs, Subject Access Requests and data breaches.
-Report to be reviewed at CMT.
-GDPR Implementation Plan will need to be progressed through 2019/20 Ownership Managed By Joanne Hyde
+The council has now moved from SAC B compliancy to SAC D for PCI DSS compliancy, this is where the merchants checks that we have controls in place to handle, process and store card details on our network

 Risk Code & Title CRR_New_FSE 3 Governance breakdown Current Risk Matrix Description Governance and corporate management framework is compromised, for example as a result of prioritising short term cost reduction over long term transformation.
-Likelihood Potential Effect of risk Increase in fraud.
+Likelihood Imbact Potential Effect of risk Increase in fraud.
 Declining performance.
 Critical inspection/ external/ scrutiny report.
 Non-compliance with statute or regulations.
 Prosecution / financial penalty.
 Outcomes not delivered Resources not effectively or efficiently allocated and utilised Financial loss.
 Reputational damage Failure to deliver value for money.
 Staff reductions may create potential for weakening of key controls through reduced examination and assurance work Internal Controls Strong Governance & Audit Committee (GAC) and scrutiny arrangements.
 Annual work programme determined by the GAC in consultation with S151 Officer and City Solicitor.
 New Code of Corporate Governance Adopted by the Council in December 2017.
 Assurance exercise completed April 2018.
 This follows the CIPFA/SOLACE framework "Delivering Good Governance in Local Government" Reference to risk a fundamental element in prioritising and design of Annual Internal Audit plan.
 Established whistle blowing policy and procedure available to all staff.
 Internal Audit Annual Opinion Satisfactory approved at Governance and Audit Committee 27.9.18

 Corporate Fraud Unit established and Performance Report approved at Governance and Audit Committee 27.9.18 External Audit independent overview.
 Annual review of governance framework including Strategic Directors' compliance statements.
-Established insurance principles & processes New Corporate indicator set established Regular review of corporate indicators presented to Executive to measure performance in delivering service improvement and outcomes Increased demand on services/requests for assistance Quarterly reporting of corporate risks to CMT and Executive through the Finance and Performance Report Actions/controls under development Review of Transition Arrangements currently being undertaken.
+Established insurance principles & processes New Corporate indicator set established Regular review of corporate indicators presented to Executive to measure performance in delivering service improvement and outcomes Increased demand on services/requests for assistance Quarterly reporting of corporate risks to CMT and Executive through the Finance and Performance Report lunder development Review of Transition Arrangements currently being undertaken.
 Back to Basics Approach Review of Risk Strategy Ownership Managed By Joanne Hyde